sgmurphy/wordpress-plugins/premium-addons-for-elementor/readme.txt

 Premium Addonsis 100% Ads Free, Ads can only be detected from Youtube videos, that can be added to Premium Widgets ( eg. Modal Box, Video Box, Blog, etc.)

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/premium-addons-for-elementor)

 == Screenshots ==

 1. Premium Addons Dashboard Tab